-Eight years after the financial crisis, U.S. and Canadian equity markets ended 2016 at close to all-time highs.
-U.S. and Canadian equities are now up approximately 230% and 100%, respectively, since the lows reached in March 2009.
-Given this noteworthy performance, equity market returns are expected to be more moderate with continued volatility in the periods ahead.
-In addition, given the current interest rate environment, returns from bonds are likely to be low.
+Nine years after the financial crisis, U.S. and Canadian equity markets ended 2017 at all-time highs.
+U.S. and Canadian equities have risen 295% and 114%, respectively, since the lows reached in March 2009.
+Given this extraordinary performance, equity market returns are expected to be much more moderate with increased volatility in the periods ahead.